mellauyellow/image-processor-javascript-project/README.md

 ![animated gif of filters](wireframes/filter_gif1.gif)

-#### Image Manipulation
+### Image Manipulation
 After an image is selected by the user, the image file is converted to a `Canvas` element.
 When a filter is applied, the image data is first extracted by calling `Canvas.getImageData()` and extracting the data property from the result, which returns an array of the RGBA values of every pixel in the image.
-After the appropriate convolution math is applied, the image data array is then overwritten with the new RGBA values to create the new image.
+After the appropriate convolution math is applied, the image data array is then overwritten with the new RGBA values using `Canvas.putImageData()` to create the new image.

 Since all of the pixel data is represented in a single one-dimensional array, but the convolution math is based on a two-dimensional grid, I created two helper methods to easily convert between an x, y coordinate system and the image data array: